truas/LexicalChain_Builder/README.md

 2. Refactoring - generating key and model handling
 3. Refactoring - normal distribution between LOW-HIGH in case key does not exist in vector model
 4. Initialize FixedLexical Chains
+5. Making code for representing Fixed and Flex chains more common so they can share unit-simple functions.

 [2018-10-11]
 1. If key-token does not exist on token-embeddings models, we generate a random uniform distribution [-1.0,1.0].
 A random part-of-speech weight is also selected from the weight list